Lucky and Zorba: Plot

-In the coasts of Hamburg in Germany, a gang of sewer rats steal food as a group of cats led by the Colonel, plan to get rid of the rats and their leader, Big Rat.
-The plan failed, but the rats were forced to retreat as the other rats pursued the cats, with Zorba (a black cat) injured.
-During the escape, The cats encounter Bubulina, which Zorba is enamored and leaves.
+In the coasts of Hamburg, Germany, a gang of sewer rats steal food as a group of cats led by the Colonel, plan to get rid of the rats and their leader, Big Rat.
+The plan fails, but the rats are forced to retreat as the other rats pursue the cats, with Zorba (a black cat) injured.
+During the escape, the cats encounter Bubulina, which Zorba is enamored and leaves.
 Meanwhile, at the ocean, a petrol ship sinks leaving a lot of petrol in the sea.
-The next day a seagull flock starts looking for fish in the sea, they dive in and stay there until their leader spots the petrol flood, he warns the rest of the flock, but one of the seagulls named Kengah doesn't hear it and gets dirtied by the petrol.
+The next day a seagull flock starts looking for fish in the sea, among them is a seagull named Kengah, on her way home from her first migration and about to lay her very first egg.
+The flock dives in and stays there until their leader spots the petrol flood, he warns the rest of the flock, but Kengah doesn't hear it and gets dirtied by the petrol.
 She survives the accident but has trouble with flying.
 She flies over the city until she falls on a woman's garden, right on top of her cat, Zorba.
-Being disgusted by the petrol’s taste, Zorba refuses to eat her.
-Kengah asks him three promises that he must do if she doesn't survive.
+Kengah pleads to Zorba not to eat her, to which Zorba responds that eating her would be the last thing he'd do on account of her being covered with petrol.
+Zorba tries to lick her clean but taste of the petrol disgusts him.
+Zorba tells Kengah that he will go find help but Kengah, knowing that she will die before help arrives, asks him three promises that he must do if she doesn't survive.
 The first one is that when she lays her egg he must not eat it, the second one is that he must take care of it until it hatches, and third is that he would teach the newborn how to fly.

 Zorba promises despite his hesitations, then he goes to find his friends to try to help save Kengah with removing the oil.
 Zorba gets his friends but when they arrive to save the seagull, it's too late.
 Under her wing they find her egg, so Zorba tells them about the promises and the cats decide to help him by giving him some instructions (found in encyclopedias in a nearby abandoned museum) on taking care of the egg.
 Zorba then forces himself to gently sit on the egg and hatch it.
 Later that night, the cats bury Kengah, as they mourn her death.